stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 model.add(vertex);
 ```

+---

+## Integration

-### Integration
+### Model

-In the demo we replace the hard-coded quad vertices with the cube model:
+In the demo the hard-coded quad vertices are replaced by a cube model:

 ```java
 public class VertexBufferConfiguration {